 Laws differ from state to state so it’s important to make sure your estate plan offers your loved ones the best protection if you move to a new state.
 You may have new opportunities and choices you didn’t have in other states.

 Probate rules also vary from state to state.
-It’s a legal process that handles assets and debts of a deceased individual.
+It’s a legal process that handles the assets and debts of a deceased individual.